jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Upload All (from Local Folder) into Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed in 'Upload Folder into Synology Photos' Mode.
+- From version 3.0.0 onwards, the Tool has a feature to 'Upload Folder into Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the Tool will connect automatically to your Synology Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
 - The folder <INPUT_FOLDER> can be passed using the Flag: _**'-suAll,  --synology-upload-all <INPUT_FOLDER>'**_
 - The tool will create a new Album per each subfolder found in 'Album' subfolder, and all assets inside each subfolder off 'Album' Will be associated to a new Album in Synology Photos database with the same name as the container subfolder.
 - If the argument _**'-AlbFld, --albums-folder <ALBUMS_FOLDER>'**_ is also given, then the tool Will create Albums also for each subfolder found in <ALBUMS_FOLDER>.